Janice G. Rennie (Board Chair)

 Mr. Cruickshank was the founding partner and for 25 years, the managing partner of the law firm Cruickshank Karvellas prior to its merger with Fraser Milner (now Denton's) in 2000.
 He was appointed to Alberta Queen's Counsel in 1996 and through his career, has provided strategic counsel to a number of corporations and institutions with a primary focus on tax law.

 Mr. Cruickshank served on the Board of Directors of Capital Power Corporation from 2009-2015.
 He is also a past president of the Edmonton Bar Association, and a former Board member of the Edmonton Chamber of Commerce.
-Mr. Cruickshank holds a degree in law from the University of Manitoba, 1974.
+Mr. Cruickshank holds a degree in law from the University of Manitoba and a degree in arts (economics) from the University of Winnipeg.

-Mr. Culmone was appointed a director on August 1, 2013 and is the Chair of the Audit Committee.
-He is currently the Chief Financial Officer and Executive Vice President, Finance, for Shaw Communications.
-Prior to joining Shaw, Mr. Culmone was the CFO and EVP, Finance with WestJet for 8 years.
-Prior to joining WestJet, Mr. Culmone held various senior leadership roles within Molson Inc. over a 12-year period, working both domestically and internationally.
+Mr. Vito Culmone, CPA, CA was appointed a Director on August 1, 2013, and is the Chair of the Board's Audit Committee.
+He is currently the Chief Financial Officer of MDA.
+Prior to this, Mr. Culmone was CFO for Element Fleet Management, and CFO and Executive Vice President, Finance, for Shaw Communications.
+He served in a similar capacity with WestJet Airlines for eight years and held various senior leadership roles within Molson Inc. over a 12-year period, working both domestically and internationally.

 Mr. Culmone obtained his Chartered Accountant designation in 1989 while at Price Waterhouse where he worked in the firm's tax and audit departments.
 He obtained a Bachelor of Commerce Honors Degree in Economics and Finance from the University of Toronto in 1987.